Graeme Gunn

-Dr. Graeme Cecil Gunn (6 August 1933 – 1 October 2024) was an Australian architect and Dean of the Faculty of Architecture at RMIT.
+Graeme Cecil Gunn (6 August 1933 – 1 October 2024) was an Australian architect and Dean of the Faculty of Architecture at RMIT.

 Early life

-Gunn was born in Geelong in 1933, the second of five sons born to Amy Ella Williams and Athol William Gunn.
+Graeme Cecil Gunn was born in Geelong, Victoria, on 6 August 1933.
 The family moved to Hamilton in Western Victoria in 1935.
-Gunn briefly worked for his father, who was a builder in Hamilton nicknamed "Gable" for his distinctive extended ridge lines.
+Gunn briefly worked for his father, who was a builder in Hamilton nicknamed "Gable Gunn" for his distinctive extended ridge lines.

 Architecture career

 Gunn left Hamilton to study architecture at the Royal Melbourne Institute of Technology in 1956 (later RMIT University).
 He worked at Grounds, Romberg and Boyd, before starting his own residential practice in 1962.

 Gunn was head of the School of Architecture and Building at RMIT from 1972 to 1977 and Dean of the Faculty of Architecture and Building from 1977 to 1982.

 Recognition

 In 2001, Gunn was awarded the RAIA Victorian Chapter President's Prize for lifetime contribution to Victorian architecture.

 In 2007 the Plumbers and Gasfitters Employees Union Building built in 1970 was presented with the Maggie Edmond Enduring Architecture Award.

 In 2011 Graeme Gunn was awarded the Australian Institute of Architects Gold Medal.

+On 11 June 2012 Gunn was recognised with a Member of the Order of Australia (AM) "for service to architecture, to the promotion of innovative urban design, to professional education, and as a supporter of emerging architects."